misha1235000/ec2-dashboard-ui/README.md

 EC2 Instances Dashboard is a web application, which gives you the functionality of viewing all of your ec2 instances with search and sort abilities of the data.

 ## Demo
-You can view the demo of the application in: https://ec-dashboard.herokuapp.com/
+You can view the demo of the application on: https://ec-dashboard.herokuapp.com/

 ## Clone Repository